PATH08/PATH08/README.md

 ## I'm a beginner Developer who knows a bit of HTML , CSS and Javascript !!
 I'm learning  Python , Java and PHP

 # (✿ ͡❛ ͜ʖ ͡❛) My Likes
-## I like to code , talk with people on Discord , eat Tacos , the colour Yellow and to play Minecraft
+## I like to code , eat Tacos , the colour Yellow and to play Minecraft

 # (ˆ‿ˆԅ) Some of my Repos